-All inter-school competitive sports will be governed by the Policies, Principles, and Standards for Schools Accredited by the Southern Association of Colleges and Schools, the Georgia High School Association regulations, and the Georgia Department of Education Rules.
-Hall Co.
-School Board policy prohibits participation of sixth grade students.
+All interschool competitive sports will be governed by the Hall County School District Middle School Athletic Guidelines and the Georgia Department of Education Rules.
+Hall County School Board policy prohibits participation of sixth grade students in certain sports.

 ITEMS NOT ALLOWED AT SCHOOL OR ON THE BUS